eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

 ### Supported Client ID Scheme

-Library requires the presence of `client_id_scheme` with value `pre-registered` assuming out of bound knowledge of verifier meta-data
+Library requires the presence of `client_id_scheme` with one of the following values:

+- `pre-registered` assuming out of bound knowledge of verifier meta-data.
+A verifier may send an authorization request signed (JAR) or plain
+- `x509-san-dns` where verifier must send the authorization request signed (JAR) using by a suitable X509 certificate
+- `x509-san-uri` where verifier must send the authorization request signed (JAR) using by a suitable X509 certificate
+- `redirect_uri` where verifier must send the authorization request in plain (JAR cannot be used)
+-
 ### Authorization Request encoding

 OAUTH2 foresees that `AuthorizationRequest` is encoded as an HTTP GET request which contains specific HTTP parameters.

-OpenID4VP on the other hand foresees in addition, support to [RFC 9101](https://www.rfc-editor.org/rfc/rfc9101.html#request_object) where the aforementioned HTTP Get contains a JWT encoded `AuthorizationRequest`
+OpenID4VP on the other hand, foresees in addition, support to [RFC 9101](https://www.rfc-editor.org/rfc/rfc9101.html#request_object) where the aforementioned HTTP Get contains a JWT encoded `AuthorizationRequest`

 Finally, ISO-23220-4 requires the usage of RFC 9101

 Library supports obtaining the request object both by value (using `request` attribute) or by reference (using `request_uri`)

 ### Presentation Definition
-The Verifier articulates requirements of the Credential(s) that are requested using `presentation_definition` and `presentation_definition_uri` parameters that contain a Presentation Definition JSON object.
+The Verifier articulated requirements of the Credential(s) that are requested using `presentation_definition` and `presentation_definition_uri` parameters that contain a Presentation Definition JSON object.